elesiuta/pyxargs/README.md

     find ./ -name "*" -type f -print0 | pyxargs -0 echo {}
     pyxargs -m path echo ./{}
     pyxargs -m path --py "print('./{}')"
+note: pyxargs requires a replace-str, {} in this example, to be used, inputs are not appended in the absence of a replace-str like in xargs, this also implies the equivalent of xargs --max-lines=1

 use -- to separate options with multiple optional arguments from the command
     pyxargs --pre "print('spam')" "print('spam')" -- echo {}